|Kim Brown on The Pick, the Cafe and the Fri…|

 Until the day they died, I’m sure these men thought we were just a couple of bums.
 One of them asked us if we had a place to sleep.
 When Ed kept insisting that we had to get back to Williamstown, one of the uniformed men who was going to see his family in Glassboro (about 5 miles from our house) said he would drive us there.

 It was a very quiet drive.
 Every time Ed tried to say something, the man would just nod his head like he was talking to a drunk, lunatic or both.
 When we got to our house, he waited until we went inside before he drove off.
 It was now about 7 PM and my mother went through the whole nonsense about being worried sick.
 However, in keeping with her modus operandi, she had not called the police.
 She just sat and worried.
 That’s what she always did.
 One of the many reasons Ed was really the one who raised me

 She did ask Ed what happened to the gyrocopter and he said it sank in the marsh where we landed it.
-I was used to backing his stories so I agreed that was what happened.
+I was used to backing his sort-of-true stories so I agreed that was what happened.

 We never tried to build another gyrocopter and Uncle Ed never spoke of the incident again.
 And I never let him see the $2.00 plans for jet powered bicycle I bought.
 However, a friend and his father built the jet engine and attached it to the rear fender of a bicycle.
 Luckily no one was burned with the jet tore the bumper off the bike and shot into a nearby field, starting a small fire.

 I still read Popular Science, Popular Mechanics and Mechanics Illustrated.
 They have these cool plans for a laser death ray.
 They’re $19.99 but everything is more expensive these days.
 Laser death ray?
 “King of the world, Ma!”